subdesign/dropboxupload/README.md

     `php artisan config:publish bszalai/dropboxupload`

-- Edit the config file, you have several options
+- Edit the config file (_app/config/packages/bszalai/dropboxupload/config.php_), you have several options

-    * prefix - name prefix of the source file
+    * prefix - name-prefix of the source file

     * uploadfolder - where to upload the file